Beam-Plasma Dynamics in Finite-Length, Collisionless Inhomogeneous Systems: Analytical theories of wave dispersion in beam-plasma systems

-The first two terms represent the bulk plasma oscillations and the last term comes due to the presence of a beam.
-The frequencies of the excited wave modes are of the order of ion time scales ($\omega_{pi}$).
-The normalized \cref{eq:4} takes the following form,
+The first three terms represent the bulk plasma oscillations and the last term comes due to the presence of the beam.
+The frequencies of the excited wave modes are of the order of ion time scale ($\omega_{pi}$).
+The normalized eq. \ref{eq:5} takes the following form,